California: The Groundwater Business

 In 2016, geologists from Stanford University found that there was significantly more groundwater in the drought-stricken state than was assumed – albeit deeper in the earth.
 In order to reach the water, the local communities already need the financial means of the big investors.
 According to Bloomberg, from 2014 to August 2022 they drilled dozens of holes that, at 300 meters, are twice as deep as an average state-funded well in the Central Valley.

-With significantly larger pipes, they could pump three times as much water as municipalities.
+With significantly larger pipes, they might pump three times as much water as municipalities.
 However, the company adheres to the Sustainable Groundwater Management Act passed in 2014, calmed the investors to “Bloomberg” and downplayed the pumping capacity.
 The California Groundwater Act, which regulates abstraction, is considered historic.
 However, the agricultural industry had negotiated a transitional period until 2040.
 By then, the local water authorities that control the withdrawals should have achieved the defined sustainability goals.

 Abandoned almond orchard in California